almeyda/yii2-simple-pages/README.md

-Emcms Module
+Simple Pages Module
 ============

-Emcms Module is a simple client-side CMS module for Yii2.
+Simple Pages Module is a simple client-side CMS module for Yii2.

 ## Installation